TOTE Maritime

 TOTE Maritime is an owner/operator of domestic shipping in the United States.
-They specialize in moving cargo between North America to Puerto Rico and Alaska.
+It specializes in moving cargo between North America to Puerto Rico and Alaska.
 TOTE Maritime Puerto Rico was the owner of El Faro, a large container ship that sank in 2015 after she steamed directly into a hurricane.

 Subsidiaries

 The Sea Star Line is a subsidiary of Tote Maritime.